MaayanLab/Enrichr-Libraries-Most-Popular-Genes/README.md

 # Enrichr-Libraries-Most-Poular-Genes
-## Create gmt file containing genes with the top 100 occurrences for each Enrichr library
+## Create gmt file containing the top 100 occurring genes for each Enrichr library